Jiseeeh/u-do-note/README.md

 - Ten Learning methods
 - Generates notes summary
 - Note analysis
-- Scan text from image using OCR
+- Scan text from the image using OCR
 - Scan PDF and DOCX files
 - Available in English and Filipino
 - and MORE